Clustering the Sketch: A Novel Approach to Embedding Table Compression: Background and Related Work

 We show how most previous work on table compression can be seen in the theoretical framework of linear dimensionality reduction.
 This allows us to generalize many techniques and guide our intuition on how to choose the quality and number of hash functions in the system.

 We omit standard common preprocessing tricks, such as weighting entities by frequency, using separate tables and precision for common vs uncommon elements, or completely pruning rare entities.
-We also don't cover the background of ``post training'' quantization, but refer to the survey, \cite{gray1998quantization}.
-Finally, we keep things reasonably heuristic, but for a deep theoretical understanding of metric compression, we recommend~\cite{indyk2022optimal}.
+We also don't cover the background of ``post-training'' quantization, but refer to the survey by \cite{gray1998quantization}.

+Theoretical work by \cite{liu2020learning} suggests ``Learning to Count sketch'', but these methods require a very large number of full training runs of the model.
+We only consider methods that are practical to scale to very large Recommendation Systems.
+See also \cite{indyk2022optimal} on metric compression.